therekrab/frc-programming-reference/source/index.rst

 Sure, I'll include some code (Java) to demonstrate my ideas, but translating this book's ideas into code is left to you, the reader - and the programmer.

+In fact, this book will often reference classes, methods, etc. from WPILib without explaining such things in detail.
+This is because you should have already read the `WPILib docs <https://docs.wpilib.org>`_ before starting this book.
+I offer a quick review of the major learnings from that book, but I will not repeat what the docs have to say. **Read the docs!!**

 .. toctree::
    :hidden:
    :maxdepth: 2